sentineltechnerds/Bridge_The_Gap_AI_ChatBot/README.md

 # Bridge the Gap 🎓

-> An AI-powered chatbot helping South African students navigate university applications, bursaries, and student readiness — no login, no setup, just ask.
+> An AI-powered chatbot helping South African students navigate university applications, bursaries, and student readiness, no login, no setup, just ask.
 ---

 ## ✨ About